yuges92/mdTest/README.md

-assumtions
+#assumtions
-more than 1 type of descriotion allowed
+more than 1 same type of expense allowed